Battle of Le Mans (1793)

-See Battle of Le Mans for the battle here in 1870 during the Franco-Prussian War.

-The Battle of Le Mans was a combat in the Virée de Galerne, an operation during the War in the Vendée.
+The Battle of Le Mans was a combat in December 1793 in the Virée de Galerne, an operation of the War in the Vendée during the French Revolution.
 It resulted in the rout of the Vendéen forces by Republican troops.

 Prelude

 Victorious at the Battle of La Flèche after their setback at Angers, where they were unable to cross the river Loire, the desperate Vendéens, always sporadically attacked by the Republican cavalry, continued their march towards Le Mans.
 Their numbers were greatly reduced: the Catholic and Royal Army now numbered less than 20,000 men, and had with it thousands of wounded, women and children.
 Of the 80,000 the Vendéens had at the start of the Virée de Galerne, only 40,000 remained.
 Suffering of famine and the cold, ravaged by gangrenous dysentery, typhus and putrid fever, they mostly tried to obtain supplies.

 The Vendéens had managed to repel 4,000 Republicans in a half-hour at Pontlieu, but still demoralized and having lost a great part of their weaponry, they took Le Mans on 10 December 1793 at 4:00 in the afternoon.
 They then spread out through the city and managed to find provisions, supplies and clothes.
 Nonetheless, morale was still low, sickness continued to ravage the army and the soldiers, disobeying their officers, didn't try to prepare the defenses of the town despite the fact that the Republican army, reorganized since its defeat at Dol, was marching towards the city.